-Colorado State University offers a rigorous classical and contemporary dance program culminating in a Bachelor of Fine Arts in Dance.
-The degree requires a strong physical and mental commitment and an eagerness to learn and improve.
+CSU offers a comprehensive classical and contemporary dance program, culminating in a Bachelor of Fine Arts in Dance.
+The CSU Dance degree requires a strong physical and mental commitment and an eagerness to learn and improve.

-Our B.F.A. degree is a professional degree program designed to prepare students for careers in dance.
-Students explore the many possibilities for movement expression, along with creative and scholarly examination, in a challenging and supportive environment.
+Our B.F.A. degree is a professional education program designed to prepare students for careers in dance.
+Dance students explore the many possibilities for movement expression, along with creative and scholarly examination, in a challenging and supportive environment.
 The curriculum is focused on classical and contemporary dance performance, choreography, and pedagogy.
 This holistic approach also includes anatomy and kinesiology, music, production design, and career development.
 Technique classes in classical and contemporary forms are aimed at achieving an advanced level of performance and artistry.
 Students have multiple opportunities to apply theoretical knowledge in tangible ways, such as performance of repertoire, supervised teaching, supervised concert direction, and choreography for concerts.
-Beginning freshman year, students are eligible to perform in our five annually produced dance concerts.
+Beginning their first year, students are eligible to perform in our five annually produced dance concerts.

 The School of Music, Theatre, and Dance is comprised of esteemed faculty and administrative and production staff, all dedicated to supporting student education in the arts.

-• Demonstrate technical and artistic achievement in the areas of classical, contemporary, and urban dance performance, teaching, and choreography.
+1. Demonstrate technical and artistic achievement in the areas of classical and contemporary dance performance, teaching, and choreography.

 Dance Audition

-In addition to applying to CSU through the Office of Admissions, a successful audition with CSU Dance faculty is required for entrance into both the B.F.A. and the B.A.
-Visit Dance Audition Information for more information.
+In addition to applying to CSU through the Office of Admissions, a successful dance audition is required for entrance into the B.F.A., B.F.A. in Dance Education, and B.A. dance degrees.
+Admission to the dance major is competitive, so it is important to apply early.
+Visit Dance Audition Information for details.

 A successful audition is required prior to entrance into the B.F.A. in Dance.
 A minimum grade of C is required in all dance courses required for this major.